mozilla/moztrap/docs/faq.rst

 Frequently Asked Questions
 ==========================

-1. **Some or all of my test cases don't show up when I execute my test run**
+1. **Some or all of my test cases don't show up when I execute my test run.
+Why?**

   - Your :ref:`test cases <test-cases>` or :ref:`test suites <test-suites>` may not have been active at the time the :ref:`test run <test-runs>` was made